 - Start eliminating processed food from your diet little by little.
 (Visit my habit stacking post to see how to do this effectively.)

-- Try switching to a more traditional diet like the Mediterranean Diet or a typical Japanese diet.
+- Try switching a healthier style of eating like the Mediterranean Diet or a traditional Japanese Diet.
 People who follow one of these two diets are 25% to 35% less likely to suffer from depression than the rest of us stuffing our face with Hot Pockets and Doritos.

 Healthy Food Options With Minimal Effort